Deborah Dorsett, MOT, OTR/L, CEIM

 Certified Occupational Therapist: National Board for Certification in Occupational Therapy

-Nathalia Korda COTA/L
+Nathalia Korda, COTA/L

 nathalia@circletherapypeds.com